-Our team of professional teaching artists draw on their combined decades of experience to create and customize OUT-of-SCHOOL programming, INTERACTIVE PERFORMANCES (featuring our Emmy award-winning PICTURE THIS® process), and various offerings through partnership with ARTS for LEARNING INDIANA.
+Our team of professional teaching artists draw on their combined decades of experience to create and customize OUT-of-SCHOOL programs, DISTANCE LEARNING opportunities, and IN-SCHOOL programs and performances (including our Emmy award-winning PICTURE THIS® performances).

-The SAPPHIRE will support your classroom and learning goals with:
+The SAPPHIRE will support your learning goals with: